Chapter 6: The Roadmap

 Problem 2: Theory-Data Mismatch

-Weak prospectus: “I’ll use Cultivation Theory to analyze lyric sentiment in 200 songs.”
+Weak prospectus: “I’ll use Cultivation Theory (Gerbner & Gross, 1976) to analyze lyric sentiment in 200 songs.”

 Issue: Cultivation Theory is about cumulative media exposure shaping perceptions of reality.
-That doesn’t predict why individual songs chart.
+It predicts how heavy media consumption affects audiences, not why individual songs chart.
+The theory would work if your data measured listener perceptions (via survey), but not if your data are song lyrics and chart positions.
 Wrong theory for this data.

 Problem 3: Vague Methods